bararchy/phone-generator/README.md

 # phone-generator
-An Israeli phone number generator built with the Crystal Languge
+An Israeli phone number generator built with the Crystal languge

 Can be used to create a dictionary to use with bruteforce techinques